Osaka Namba Station at night: neon lights reflecting on wet pavement

 Once you've picked your transport, book accommodation near your arrival station — Namba, Umeda, or Kyoto Station.

-Search Osaka Hotels → Search Kyoto Hotels →A Final Word
+Search Osaka Hotels → Search Kyoto Hotels →

 Transport is not the interesting part of your trip.
 The interesting part is what happens after you arrive.
 So spend the extra ¥1,000 to avoid stress, fatigue, and luggage drama.
 Take HARUKA.
 Sit by the window.
 Watch the city materialize.
 Arrive refreshed.
 Start your vacation properly.